How We Can Help You

-The long-term relationship with Scholars is meant to ensure support through any potential barriers to earning a college degree, including issues with financial aid, changing majors, transferring schools, and academic and personal difficulties.
+This long-term relationship with scholars is meant to ensure support through any potential barriers to earning a college degree, including issues with financial aid, changing majors, transferring schools, and academic and personal difficulties.
 WSF program staff will communicate with scholars via phone and text, visit college campuses, and plan events to enhance student success.